juju/docs/src/en/actions.md

 To show the full schema for all the actions on a service, append the `--schema` argument to the `list-actions` command.

-For example, here's the beginning of the output from `juju list-actions git --schema --format yaml`:
+For example, here's the beginning of the output from `juju actions git --schema --format yaml`:

 ```bash